AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

     aio app init <app_name>
     ```

-1. Select the desired organization, project, and workspace by using the arrow keys or start typing to search.
+1. Select the desired organization, project, and workspace by using the arrow keys, or start typing to search.

 1. Select the `generator-app-api-mesh` standalone application.